Procurement Policies and Procedures

-Iona College is exempt from New State Sales Tax.
+Iona University is exempt from New State Sales Tax.
 When requested, the Finance Department will furnish a copy of our tax-exemption certificate and/or credit references with purchase order.

 Small repetitive orders should be increased in amount and decreased in frequency.
 This will reduce the costs for negotiating and placing orders, as well as related administrative work.

 Requests for changes, additions, or deletions of telephone service should be submitted in writing to the Telephone Service Office.
 Telephone Services manages the operation and maintenance of the Iona University telephone switch.
 Telephone Services reports to the Vice Provost for Information Technology.

 Requests for cellular phone service are processed through Information Technology and Business Services.
 The College works with three cellular telephone vendors and orders services according to the needs of the end user.
 Telephone related expenditures are charged back to College departments on a monthly basis.

 Please refer to the College Cell Phone Usage policy for additional information.